-- 1. Connect an ammeter and a carbon-pile rheostat in series with the "BAT" terminal of lighting switch and positive terminal of a 12-volt battery, and set rheostat to provide maximum resistance.
-Rheostat must have capacity for 50 amperes and be adjustable down to .3 ohms. - 2.
-With switch on, connect the "H" terminal of lighting switch to negative post of battery. - 3.
-Adjust rheostat to give 42 amperes.
-The circuit breaker should open within 30 to 60 seconds. - 4.
-Adjust rheostat to give 22.5 amperes on ammeter.
-The circuit breaker should remain closed indefinitely at 22.5 amperes. - 5.
-If circuit breaker does not operate as specified the lighting switch assembly should be replaced.
-The circuit breaker is not adjustable and no attempt should be made to alter the calibration by bending the bi-metal blade.
-The contact points must not be filed or sanded.
+- 1. Connect an ammeter and a carbon-pile rheostat in series with the battery terminal of lighting switch and positive terminal of a 12-volt battery, and set rheostat to provide maximum resistance.
+Rheostat must have capacity for 50 amperes and be adjustable down to .3 ohms.
+See figure 10-50. - 2.
+With switch on, connect the headlight terminal of lighting switch and the negative post of battery. - 3.
+Adjust rheostat to give 26 amperes.
+The circuit breaker should open within 60 seconds. - 4.
+Adjust rheostat to give 15 amperes on ammeter.
+The circuit breaker should remain closed indefinitely at 15 amperes. - 5.
+If circuit breaker does not operate as specified the lighting switch assembly must be replaced since internal repairs cannot be made.